autra/doc/01.administrate/04.learn/11.update/02.apps/docs.md

 ---
-title: ./01.administrate/04.learn/11.update/02.apps/app_update.md
+title: Upgrade your applications
 taxonomy:
     category: docs
 ---
-#Upgrade your applications

 Once you installed applications, you may need to upgrade them, sooner or later.

 ** Caution: ** please be advised to backup your databases (using phpmyadmin application for example) and files before any upgrade.